 Wasps play a role in pollination, and are not typically aggressive unless threatened.
 However, they are generally more aggressive than bees, and caution should be exercised around nests.
 Nests on and around homes and businesses should be handled right away, as an infestation could pose significant issues.

 Hornets can be identified by their waists, as their waists are slightly thicker than those of other wasps.
+Many people ask what the difference between a hornet and a wasp is.
+Technically, there is no difference since hornets are a type of wasp.
+However, not all wasps are hornets, so the two terms are not actually interchangeable.
 The only two hornet species that have established populations in the United States are the European hornet and the bald faced hornet.
 European hornets are about 1 to 1-½ inches long.
 Their thoraxes are black and reddish-brown.
 Their abdomens are black on the half that is attached to the thorax, and yellow on the other half.
 The yellow half has rows of black teardrop shapes.
 Bald faced hornets are about 1 inch in length.
 They are black with white markings, and their faces are mostly white.
 Technically, Bald faced hornets are more closely related to yellow jackets than they are to other hornets, but they are called hornets because of their size and nesting habits.